Jossome/jossome.github.io/about.md

 <p>M.S.
 Computer Science at University of Rochester (current).
 B.S.
 Mathematics at Renmin University of China.</p>

-<p>Specific interests in Adversarial Machine Learning and its intersection with Computer Vision.</p>
+<p>Broad interests in Computer Vision.
+Specific interests in Adversarial Machine Learning and its intersection with Computer Vision.</p>

 <p>Language lover with a life-long learning priority queue: Spanish, Japanese, France, Klingon, Russian, German, Korean, ... </p>